 If you have changed your Google/Gmail password recently, you will need to update your login password before you can get into the Play Store.
 Some devices make this easier than others.If you are having trouble figuring out how to update your password, try this article.
 Sometimes, changing your password will force the issue to correct itself.
 Be sure to make a note of your new password if you take this path.

 If your device is a cellular telephone, have your Internet carrier's Tech Support Experts check that your phone is fully synchronized with their system.
 We recently had a prepaid phone with this problem and ended up calling our carrier.
 Apparently, the phone was only partially sync'ed with their system.
-We could do some simple accesses, but most browsing and Play Store access were out of the question.
+We could do some simple accesses, but most browsing and Play Store accesses were out of the question.
 Most sites would not load completely, and we often saw "Server Not Found" errors.
 One tech wanted to replace the phone, but we weren't convinced a replacement phone was the answer.
 An account reset worked as a short term answer, but the problem resurfaced the next month.
 A second set of eyes the next month revealed the phone was out-of-sync with their system.
 The tech did some reprogramming (with the phone off).
-So far, so good.
+After a couple of months without seeing the issue again, we've pronounced it fixed..
 Thanks a million, Julie!!!

 IF THE ABOVE STEPS DON'T WORK FOR YOU, try managing your apps from within a browser until such time as we have found the solution that works for you.
 We will write up how to do that and add a link here when it's ready for you.